BodinoMing/ielts/speaking.md

 **example:** For instance, a business professional might learn Mandarin to sharpen their competitive adge and Separate himself from others, while a student might learn Spanish to expand his repertoire of abilities and skills.

+**How do you learn a foreign language?**

+When I want to learn a foreign language, I usually start by taking a course or using a language learning app.

+**reason:**This gives me a structured way to learn the basics of the language and practice my skills.

+**example:** For instance, when I was learning Spanish, I took a course at a local community college and also used a language learning app on my phone.
+In addition, I listened to Spanish music and watched Spanish-language TV shows to improve my listening comprehension.

 ### 1.2.15 day off

 **Do you usually spend your day off with parents or friends?**